rhyslwells/Data-Archive/content/pages/Queries.md

-This note contain dataview queries that are of use.
-These will not display, see [[Questions]].
+This note contains dataview queries and they will not display.
+I will insert those of interest above the queries.
 ## Papers that I am currently reading
 ```dataview
 TABLE